coreos/coreos-cloudinit/Documentation/cloud-config.md

 ### `etcd`

-The `coreos.etcd.*` options will be translated to a partial systemd unit acting as an etcd configuration file.
+The `coreos.etcd.*` parameters will be translated to a partial systemd unit acting as an etcd configuration file.
 We can use the templating feature of coreos-cloudinit to automate etcd configuration with the `$private_ipv4` and `$public_ipv4` fields.
 For example, the following cloud-config document...

 ```